rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 ### Then how do I know it worked?

 1. Open terminal again (if you had to close it).
-1. Navigate back into one of your homework assignment directories.
+1. Navigate back into your directory for this repo.
-1. Type `code .` to open the whole directory, or `code test.html` to open just the file (try using the tab autocomplete!) and hit **enter**.
+1. Type `code .` to open the whole directory, or `code index.html` to open just the file (try using the tab autocomplete!) and hit **enter**.
 1. Wait a moment, and VS Code will open the directory or file you requested!

 ## Extensions